Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 :Organisation: Copyright (C) 2010-2021 Olivier Boudeville
 :Contact: about (dash) traces (at) esperide (dot) com
 :Creation date: Sunday, August 15, 2010
-:Lastly updated: Friday, March 12, 2021
+:Lastly updated: Saturday, May 22, 2021
 :Status: Work in progress
-:Version: 0.9.18
+:Version: 0.9.19
 :Dedication: Users and maintainers of the ``Traces`` layer.
 :Abstract:

 	The role of the `Traces <http://traces.esperide.org/>`_ layer (part of the `Ceylan <https://github.com/Olivier-Boudeville/Ceylan>`_ project) is to provide Erlang applications with advanced trace services, so that the user can efficiently log, browse and search through detailed runtime messages that may be emitted concurrently (i.e. in a parallel, distributed way) by all kinds of processes.

 	We present here a short overview of these services, to introduce them to newcomers.
-	The next level of information is to read the corresponding `source files <https://github.com/Olivier-Boudeville/Ceylan-Traces>`_, which are intensely commented and generally straightforward.
+	The next level of information is either to browse the `Traces API documentation <api-doc/index.html>`_ or simply to read the corresponding `source files <https://github.com/Olivier-Boudeville/Ceylan-Traces>`_, which are intensely commented and generally straightforward.

 .. meta::